gaps-closure/hal/escape/perftests/README.md

 make && sudo ./memcpy_test -r 2 4 5
 ```

-The results will be store in a csv-formatted file: [results.csv](results.csv)

 Below shows the list of options the memory copy test program
 ```
 amcauley@escape-orange:~/gaps/build/hal/escape/perftests$ ./memcpy_test -h